Around Daisetsuzan 6 Day Hiking Tour

 Explore volcanic craters, tranquil lakes and the wild wetlands of the Daisetsuzan National Park on this multi-day guided hiking adventure in Central Hokkaido.

 On this itinerary we discover the best of the vast Daisetsuzan National Park.
-We traverse the two prime peaks of Mt.
-Asahidake and Mt Kurodake in its northern region and we explore as far south as Lake Shikaribetsu.
-This tour is perfect for hiking enthusiasts who also enjoy discovering cultural connections with the landscapes they hike through.
+We will summit Mt.
+Asahidake, the highest peak in Hokkaido, as well as Mt Kurodake in its northern region and we explore as far south as Lake Shikaribetsu.

 Designated as Japan’s National Park in 1934, Daisetsuzan holds a special place in the hearts of the people of Hokkaido.
 The park covers over 2,300 square kilometres (570,000 acres), which is bigger than the size of Tokyo and is home to a dramatic mountain range, giving Daisetsuzan the nickname “the Roof of Hokkaido”.